It’s estimated that nearly half of American adults attempt to lose weight each year.

 There are no clear-cut rules for the flexitarian diet, as it’s a lifestyle change rather than a diet.
 It encourages eating mostly fruits, vegetables, legumes, and whole grains but allows for protein and animal products in moderation, making it a popular alternative.

 Many of the restricted food groups are high in calories, so limiting them may aid weight loss.

 A review of 12 studies including 1,151 participants found that people on a plant-based diet lost an average of 4.4 pounds (2 kg) more than those who included animal products.

 Plus, those following a vegan diet lost an average of 5.5 pounds (2.5 kg) more than people not eating a plant-based diet.

 Plant-based diets likely aid weight loss because they tend to be rich in fiber, which can help you stay fuller for longer, and low in high-calorie fat.

 Downsides: Though plant-based diets are healthy, they can restrict important nutrients that are typically found in animal products, such as iron, vitamin B12, vitamin D, calcium, zinc, and omega-3 fatty acids.

 A flexitarian approach or proper supplementation can help account for these nutrients.

 Summary Plant-based diets restrict meat and animal products for various reasons.
-Studies show that they aid weight loss by reducing your calorie intake and offer many other benefits.
+Studies show that they aid weight loss reducing your calorie intake and offer many other benefits.

 Low-carb diets are among the most popular diets for weight loss.
 Examples include the Atkins diet, ketogenic (keto) diet, and low-carb, high-fat (LCHF) diet.